sodasoba1/NSW-Custom-Game-Icons/docs/sys-tweak.md

 }
 ```

 !!!
-Error "boot2.flag should be a empty file!"
+Error "boot2.flag should be a empty file! :material-alert-decagram:{ .no }"
 	`SDMC:/atmosphere/contents/00FF747765616BFF/flags/boot2.flag`

-!!! note "Pre Setup Archive of folder structure without sys-tweak"
+!!! new "Pre Setup Archive of folder structure without sys-tweak"
 	Alternatively I have the toolbox.json & boot.flag files pre setup *[here](https://github.com/sodasoba1/NSW-Custom-Game-Icons/raw/main/setup-00FF747765616BFF.zip)*

-      simply copy the contents to the `root` of your sd card `SDMC:/`
+      simply copy the contents to the *{++root++}* of your sd card :fontawesome-solid-sd-card:{ .mild }

 	you will still need to download and to rename the *[sys-tweak.nsp](https://github.com/p-sam/switch-sys-tweak/actions)* to `exefs.nsp`